Akuli/mittari/README.md

 The repository contains [a circuitjs file](./mittari.circuitjs.txt) that you can open with [circuitjs](https://www.falstad.com/circuit/circuitjs.html).
-Alternatively, if you don't want to clone this repository, copy the file's content and paste them to "Import from Text" in circuitjs.
+Alternatively, if you don't want to clone this repository, copy the file's content and paste it to "Import from Text" in circuitjs.

 Here is a walk-through of the circuit: